niallrobinson/jade-hack/README.md

 ## Getting started
 1. Sign in with your github account at [devel.informaticslab.co.uk](devel.informaticslab.co.uk).
 (If you can't get access, let Niall know and he can white-list you).
 1. Click on "New" and choose "Terminal" to start a new terminal.
 You may want to type "bash" *enter* at the terminal to get a more useful console
-1. Execute `git clone https://github.com/niallrobinson/jade-hack.git` to copy this repo to your workspace
+1. Execute `git clone https://github.com/niallrobinson/jade-hack.git` to copy this repo to your workspace.
+(If you want to be fancy, you can fork it first and clone that - don't worry if you don't know what that means.)
 1. From your home Jade screen, open the `jade-hack` directory.
 You can click on any of the notebooks to run them.
 1. Go to the [issues page](https://github.com/niallrobinson/jade-hack/issues) for this repo where you can find things to try.